stefanprodan/stefanprodan/_posts/2016-10-17-aspnetcore-vs-golang-data-ingestion-benchmark.markdown

 ### Observations

 By default the ASP.NET Core garbage collector `System.GC.Server` mode is enabled, this works well on Windows but on Linux made the front-end service go up to 2GB of memory.
-After it reaches 2GB, the HTTP client started to crash on every request.
+After it reached 2GB, the HTTP client started to crash on every request.
 If you are deploying ASP.NET Core with Docker then you should set `"System.GC.Server": false` in project.json.

 I've run this test for 6 hours every 10 minutes, while the Go performance was consistent on every run, the ASP.NET Core fluctuated a lot.
 I've seen ASP.NET Core jump to 20% CPU and drop to 200 req/s some times.